All Episodes

 Remember how you poo-pooed that?

-And all these things are happening.
+And all these things, they're happening.

 And they are now intricately woven into the fabric of culture and society.